 Contact the Germain Law Group at (813) 835-8888 for a consultation about your bad faith insurance claims in Tampa, Florida.
 Attorney Michael B. Germain is knowledgeable in all areas of Florida’s insurance law and experienced with bad faith insurance company claims.

-Germain Law Group diligently represents clients in all bad faith insurance claims, including automobile or car insurance, health insurance, property insurance, and more.
+Germain Law Group, P.A. diligently represents clients in all bad faith insurance claims, including automobile or car insurance, health insurance, property insurance, and more.

 Call the Germain Law Group today about your insurance claim breach of duty throughout the areas in Hillsborough County, including Tampa, Temple Terrace, Sun City Center, Lithia, Plant City, and Hunters Green.